dmitryb-dev/eventsystem/README.md

 	EventSystem { /* All events will be registered automaticaly */ }

-If you want to stop system, you can publish stop event: `publishEvent(SystemStop)`.
-After that, loop in runEventSystem will be broken.
+If you want to stop system, you can publish the stop event: `publishEvent(SystemStop)`.
+After that, the loop in runEventSystem will be broken.

 ## Components ##